 - Eat more foods that contain antioxidants – the foods listed by the United States Department of Agriculture as having the highest levels of antioxidants are: small red beans (dried), wild blueberries, red kidney beans, pinto beans, blueberries (cultivated), cranberries, artichokes (cooked), blackberries, prunes, raspberries, strawberries, Red Delicious apples, Granny Smith apples, pecans, sweet cherries, black plums, Russet potatoes (cooked), black beans (dried), plums and Gala apples.

-When there are so many toxins around us that we cannot avoid it pays to reduce the ones we do have some control over so think twice before you order a well done steak and eat plenty of fresh fruit and vegetables to help reduce your cancer risk.
+When there are so many toxins around us that we cannot avoid it pays to reduce the ones we do have some control over so think twice before you order a well done steak and avoid other foods that pose a cancer risk and eat plenty of fresh fruit and vegetables to help reduce your cancer risk.